Toggle Search

 • Improve personal financial management

-• Greater saving and wealth-building;
+• Foster saving and wealth-building

-• Stronger creditworthiness
+• Strengthen creditworthiness

-• An avenue to personal financial stability
+• Provide an avenue to personal financial stability

 1. Wisconsin credit unions that have signed a commitment letter are eligible to apply, as are affiliated system credit union organizations such as chapters, or other groups involved with credit union development efforts.
 Applicants must complete the application form to be considered.